RIYAYADAV07/TO-DO-Backend/README.md

 B) Approach:

   1.Start with creating a server.

   2.Create connection with the DB

   3.Create Table model

-  4.Define routes and controllers performing appropriate actions.
+  4.Define routes and controllers performing appropriate actions .
   5.Test the application on all the aspects and for the api's created.

 C) DB schema:

   List(title,description,due_date,priority)
   ID, createdAT and modifiedAT are also stored by default for all Items.

 D) Steps to run:

   Prerequisite:
   1.Node installed.
   2.Postgres installed.

   Commands:
   1.npm init //To initiatize

   2.npm i //To install all the packages used and in json file.

   3.npm run //To start the server

   Paths To check :